top of page

 Myth: Those with ADHD are just lazy

-Telling someone with ADHD to just focus or pay attention would be equivalent to telling a blind person to just try harder to see.
+Telling someone with ADHD to "just focus" is akin to instructing a blind person to "just try harder to see."
+It has nothing to do with attitude.

-Myth: ADHD is a Childhood Condition
+Myth: ADHD is a childhood condition

 Myth: ADHD is a learning disability